How do I know which investments are right for me?

 What is diversification?

 Not all investments perform at the same level at the same time and diversification can reduce the volatility of your overall rate of return.
 Having a variety of investments can help offset the impact that poorly performing investments may have, while taking advantage of the earning potential of others.
 Investing in different asset classes can be part of a diversification strategy.
-For a more in-depth discussion of diversification and various asset classes, consider taking The Basics of Investing class.
+For a more in-depth discussion of diversification and various asset classes, consider taking the Investing 101 class.

 Ready to learn more?
 Read up on various types of investment schemes and scams.